mdn/content/files/en-us/web/api/mutationobserver/mutationobserver/index.md

 This example has buttons to add an {{htmlelement("li")}} element to a list, and to remove the first `<li>` element from the list.

 We use a `MutationObserver` to be notified about changes to the list.
-In the callback, we log additions, and as soon as the list is empty, we disconnect the observer.
+In the callback, we log additions and removals, and as soon as the list is empty, we disconnect the observer.

 The "Reset example" button resets the example to its original state.